puneetchopra2022/Docker/README.md

 - Split Brain Problem:
 - Quorum : recommandation to have odd number of manager node to maintained HA , An N manager cluster tolerates the loss of at most (N-1)/2 managers.
 - Universal control plan  -  its enterprise on-prem application solution to manage, deploy, and monitor docker containers in a single place.

+**Docker Secret**
+- a secret is a blob of data, such as a password, SSH private key, SSL certificate, or another piece of data that should not be transmitted over a network or stored unencrypted in a Dockerfile or in your application's source code,You can use Docker secrets to centrally manage this data and securely transmit it to only those containers that need access to it.
+Secrets are encrypted during transit and at rest in a Docker swarm.
+A given secret is only accessible to those services which have been granted explicit access to it, and only while those service tasks are running.
+- #docker secret create my_secret -       — When creating a secret, the command accepts input from the command line
+- #docker secret create my_secret /path/to/secret/file    - manually typing input with a keyboard is both error-prone and not practical when combined with automated flows.
+Therefore, we can also use the contents of a file to create a secret
+- #docker secret ls    ---- to list all secret
+- #docker secret inspect   <nameofsecret>
+- #docker service create --name <nameofservice> --secret <nameofsecret>   <imagename>
+- #docker container exec -it <container ID> ls -l /run/secrets